eugeneloza/castle-editor-tutorial/README.md

 First of all, we'd like to have a separate page where the Player can see all the achievements to be proud of.
 This will be a normal state very similar to `StateMainMenu` or `StateCredits`.
 Let's create a new Design using Image (TCastleImageControl) as Root.
 As usually let's add a `TCastleVerticalGroup` named `AchievementsGroup` to this group.

 On the top line let's show current High Score, the same way we did in `StateGame`.
+We won't go into detail here, we already know how to do that.

+And now for the new part - inserting another Design into this one.

+There's a special UI element that allows us to load another Castle User Interface as a Component in this Design: `TCastleDesign`.
+Let's add it to our `AchievementsGroup`: Design -> Add User Interface Component -> Design (Reference Another castle-user-interface File) (TCastleDesign).
+Let's name it `DesignAchievement1`.

+Now we have a familiar `URL` field.
+Let's click the three dots button again and pick our `achievement1.castle-user-interface`.

+Unfortunately it can't scale automatically to fit the underlying design, so we'll have to manually set `Width`:"700" and `Height`:"250" to match those of the design we load.
+The same way we add the rest of 5 achievements.

 ## Happy End!